Third Crossing - West Shore Roadwork

 Hi, I've emailed Dan Franco without any response on this to date - so I am posting here in hopes of getting and anwer.
 Before the bridge construction John Counter would dead end at am unofficial boat ramp and parking lot.
 This was used by canoers, kayakers, fishermen, and small aluminum boats to access the water, and in the winter, a spot to park and skate on the lake.
 I don't see this water access or parking access on any of the plans - which makes me thing that this was either a gross oversight by the city, or a deliberate action to stop these recreational activities at this site.
 No comment from the city on this to date.
 Even Trailhead Kingston used to advertise skating outings at this location on their twitter feed.

-sharpsugar asked almost 3 years agoThanks for reaching out.
+sharpsugar asked about 3 years agoThanks for reaching out.

 This question was asked in the previous Get Involved for the east side landscaping for the Third Crossing that occurred a couple of months ago.